-Operation Screwdriver is an Agro-Defense Campaign to confront the New World Screwworm (NSW).
+Operation Screwdriver is an Agro-Defense Campaign to confront the New World Screwworm (NWS) threat.
 Screwworm is a highly destructive pest which infests and feeds on the live tissue of warm blooded animals.
 It is a threat to livestock, wildlife, pets and humans.
-An operational campaign supports national biosecurity objectives defined by USDA and SENISCA.
-Eradicated for decades, NWS broke through a biological barrier in Panama in 2023.
+An operational campaign supports national biosecurity objectives defined by USDA.
+Eradicated for decades, Screwworm broke through a biological barrier in Panama in 2023.
 It rapidly reestablished itself in Central America and Mexico.
-It re-entered the United States in June 2026.
+It was confirmed, in the US near La Pryor, Texas on 03 June 2026.

-We need to build a better fly traps and improve wide area surveillance.
-Therefore we are building Self-reporting Wind Oriented Traps (SWOT) that incorporate the hard lessons learned from the 1970's with the sensing, analysis and reporting capabilities of the 21st century.
-Rapid evaluation through Field Testing of new sensors, collection platforms, communication networks, and analytical techniques, to include AI, will increase scale, scope and fidelity of collection while reducing manpower, time-to-detect reporting and confirmation.
+Success against this generation's Screwworm threat begins with building better fly traps.
+Self-reporting Wind Oriented Traps (SWOT) integrate lessons learned from the 1970's Screwworm infestation with 50 years of progress in sensing, analysis and reporting capabilities.
+Rapid testing, evaluation and fielding of new sensors, platforms, networks, and analytics improves the scale, scope and fidelity of collection while reducing manpower, logistics bottlenecks and time-to-eradication.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.